kiwitcms/Kiwi/docs/source/contribution.rst

 Kiwi TCMS team welcomes and appreciates any kind of contribution from you in order to make Kiwi TCMS better and better.
-Anyone who is interested in Kiwi TCMS is able to contribute in various areas, whatever you are a good and experienced developer, documentation writer or even a regular user.
+Anyone who is interested in Kiwi TCMS is able to contribute in various areas, whether you are a good and experienced developer, documentation writer or even a regular user.

 .. include:: set_dev_env.rst